I’m hardly the first guy to ponder the end of television, merely the last.

-So although era sounds better on paper, Age of Television seems to be the more accurate phrase, with television being that most dominant personality, thing, or idea of the late 20th Century.
+So although era sounds better on paper, Age of Television seems to be the phrase we’re looking for, with television being that most dominant personality, thing, or idea of the late 20th Century.

 Whether an age, an era, or even an epoch, you don’t usually know you’re in one until it’s over.
 Only then do you assign its beginning and end dates.

-Who can say if the Age of Television has reached its hard out yet, but based on what the Digital Natives are saying, it is definitely in its terminal fade.
+Who can say if the Age of Television has reached its hard out yet, but based on what the Digital Natives are saying, it might be in its terminal fade.

-When we talk about The Age of Television, we are talking about sociology not technology.
+By the way, when we talk about The Age of Television, we are talking about sociology, not technology.
 Its novel aspect is that it combines Baby Boomers and Gen-Xers into one grouping, a leap of logic that is only possible in hindsight.
 In real time you would never view the two generations as primarily one and the same.
 Our generational identities were predicated on how un-like the other one we were.
-But future historians will look right past that flimsy pretense and see two quarreling siblings under the same roof, appearing virtually indistinguishable together in our earnest pre-Information Age innocence.
+But future historians will look right past that flimsy pretense and see two quarreling siblings with a slight age difference under the same MidCentury roof, appearing virtually indistinguishable together in our earnest pre-Information Age innocence.

 What binds the Boomers and Xers together, and sets them apart from all others, is the primacy of television.
 Like Generation X, the Baby Boomers watched television, while their parents looked at television.

 The Baby Boomers couldn’t really conceive of the end of TV and, until that fall day in 2011, neither could I. Quite the opposite, in fact.
-Television was the most futuristic thing any of us had known.
-In an era defined by the liberating wonders of household electrical appliances, this device didn’t just do a chore, it rewired our brain circuitry; in many cases becoming our most reliable companion, imaginary best friend, and surrogate parent, all in one.
+Television was the most futuristic thing any of us had ever known.
+In an era defined by the liberating wonders of household electrical appliances–washer/dryers, refrigerators, vacuum cleaners, this device didn’t just do a chore, it rewired our brain circuitry; in many cases becoming our most reliable companion, imaginary best friend, babysitter, and surrogate parent, all in one.

 THE AGE OF TELEVISION: SHORTER THAN A HUMAN LIFESPAN